 - Rinse the salmon under cold water and pat dry with paper towels.
 Season with salt and pepper.

-- Place the salmon skin-side down on a baking sheet.
-Bake it at 375°F (190°C) for about 20 minutes.
-It’s done when it flakes easily with a fork and reaches 145°F (63°C) inside.
+- Place the salmon skin-side down on the baking sheet.
+Bake at 375°F (190°C) for about 20 minutes.
+It is done when it flakes easily with a fork and reaches 145°F (63°C) inside.
 If your fillets are smaller, check them after 12 minutes.
-Cooking time may change based on thickness.
+Cooking time will vary based on thickness.

 - Remove from the oven and transfer to a plate or wire rack.
 Let cool completely for about 30 minutes.

-- Once cool, flake the salmon into a large bowl using a fork.
+- Once cool, flake the salmon into a large bowl with a fork.

 Top Tips